togakangaroo/togakangaroo.github.io/_posts/2016-07-15-css-only-tabs.md

 And we're done!
 [We even have hash linking](http://output.jsbin.com/sinaxu/10).

+While [other implementations of css tabs exist](https://css-tricks.com/css3-tabs/), this is the only one I've seen that will work **without having to hard-code ids into your css**.

-So there's a few pros and cons to this approach
+So before we finish up, there's a few pros and cons to this approach that ought to be mentioned.

-* **Pros: **
+* **Pros:**
 	* No javascript at all.
 No javascript libraries, not even any glue code.
 This is the lowest overhead possible.
 	* Nice, declarative system.
 No procedural javascript.
 Just plain ol' CSS.
 There is no chance of some sequence of events not firing a handler and things not working
 	* Naturally flows with how HTML and CSS *are originally meant to work*.
-* **Disadvantages:**
+* **Cons:**
 	* This only shows/hides what is already on the page.
-There are no transition hooks, no hooks to load data, all data is on the page at the same time.
+There are no transition hooks, no hooks to load data, no cancelling navigation, all data is on the page at the same time.
 	* `flex-wrap` is necessary but weird.
 There is no way to actually tell the content to "take up the rest of the page" as often is with flexbox.
 This is the one thing you kind of have to hack around if that is the behavior you want.
 	* If you are using a js framework that highjacks url hashes this will screw it up
 		* This can be adddressed via a slightly different strategy - Using [radio buttons and `:checked` selectors instead of `:target`](http://jsbin.com/yuhidon/1/edit?html,css,output).